 Buy your copy now, subscribe and save up to 35 per cent or call +44 (0)1635 588 496.
 Geographical is also available in WHSmith and many independent newsagents

 Browse, search and enjoy a range of news items and articles from past issues of Geographical magazine...

-WHERE OH WHERE: It’s about twice the size of Wales; around 40 per cent of its people have declared they have no religion; and its lowest point is seven metres below sea level.
-Name the nation to be in with a chance of winning a Bradt travel guide of your choice
+WHERE OH WHERE: It’s almost twice the size of Scotland and shares borders with two countries; Dominated by desert, its lowest point is 17 metres below sea level; and following a long history of occupation, it achieved independence in 1956.
+Name the nation to be in with a chance of winning a Bradt travel guide of your choice.